OfficeDev/office-js-docs-pr/docs/outlook/debug-autolaunch.md

 This article is meant to provide debugging guidance as you implement [event-based activation](autolaunch.md) in your add-in.
 The event-based activation feature is currently in preview.

 > [!IMPORTANT]
-> This debugging capability is only supported for preview in Outlook on the web and Windows with a Microsoft 365 subscription.
+> This debugging capability is only supported for preview in Outlook on Windows with a Microsoft 365 subscription.
 See [How to preview debugging for the event-based activation feature](#how-to-preview-debugging-for-the-event-based-activation-feature) in this article for more details.

 In this article, we'll discuss the key steps to enable debugging.
 Note that this flow assumes that you created your add-in by following the steps of the [walkthrough built on Yeoman generator for Office Add-ins](autolaunch.md).